Alex: “The last movie I saw was Inception.”

 There is also a huuuge attitude component to avoiding awkward silences.
 The fact of the matter is that people who are confident and feel at ease in social settings naturally find ways to get over silences and create flow.

-So before anything else, watch my free conversation confidence presentation.
-It will teach you my proven formula for becoming a confident conversationalist.
-Access it here.
+So before anything else, I advise you to watch my free social confidence presentation.
+In it I will teach you my proven formula for becoming a charismatic and confident conversationalist.
+Go here to access it.
 I promise it will inspire you.